-Shortest walking distance and straight line measurement Start point of calculation (home address)
+Shortest walking distance and straight line measurement

 For calculation purposes the local authority uses the best address database available to determine the location of the address start point.

 This start point is the centroid point of within the property building boundary being the building on the site.
 The property buildings used are based upon the UK's definitive map base supplied by the UK's national mapping agency Ordnance Survey (OS).